Ajaxy/tinyspec/README.md

 ```

 #### Endpoint Tags
 Tags let you group endpoints by the parameter you need.
-For example you can group your endpoints by your API clients type or role.
+For example you can group your endpoints by your API client type or role.
 To create a tag, add it with semicolon (`:`) before the definition.
 For example, to create the `Admin` endpoints group:
 ```
 Admin: